-Furthermore, the RSR method does not allow horizontal differentiation of skills, employs an agnostic attitude to different skill types due to the lack of use workplace skills data.
+Furthermore, the RSR method does not allow horizontal differentiation of skills and employs an agnostic attitude to different skill types due to the lack of workplace skills data.
 Previous studies, therefore, have been limited to industry space, an industry-to-industry formalisation of labour-flow based skill relatedness, not being able to provide a skill-to-skill analysis of industries.
 Consequently, the impact of different skill types on the industrial diversification of regions has not been considered so far.
-In addition, these drawbacks have prevented previous studies from incorporating skill complexity into the analyses, leading to an either/or approach towards skill relatedness and skill complexity, although sophisticates of skills may unravel valuable insights into the regional diversification process.
+In addition, these drawbacks have prevented previous studies from incorporating skill complexity into the analyses, leading to an either/or approach towards skill relatedness and skill complexity.
+However, sophisticatedness of skills may unravel valuable insights into the regional diversification process.

-The second methodology for skill-relatedness uses skill data, employs co-occurrence methods à la Hidalgo, and combines it with network analyses to construct a skill space, a network formalisation of skill-to-skill relatedness matrix.
+The second methodology for skill-relatedness uses data on workplace skills, employs co-occurrence methods à la Hidalgo, and combines them with network analyses to construct a skill space, a network formalisation of skill-to-skill relatedness matrix.
 This approach can differentiate between skill types and does not require labour-flow data, unlike the RSR method.
 Nevertheless, only a couple of studies hitherto applied this method to focus on the relationship between different skill types.
-K. A. Anderson (2017) uses online freelance job market data with network methods to categorise worker skills based on their relationship with other skills in the market.
+Anderson (2017) uses online freelance job market data with network methods to categorise worker skills based on their relationship with other skills in the market.
 She argues that workers with diverse and synergistic skills earn higher wages than others.
 Alabdulkareem et al. (2018) construct the skill space of occupations using skill relatedness based on co-occurrence methods combined with network analyses.
 They apply a community detection algorithm to the skill space and find two highly polarised skill clusters associated with the polarisation of wages and the hollowing out of the middle-wage occupations.
 However, these studies apply skill relatedness to occupations globally; none considers skill relatedness at the industry and region level in the context of regional diversification.

 The present study combines and elaborates on these two approaches.
 We use workplace skills to compute relatedness as in the second approach and consider skill relatedness in the industrial diversification process of regions as in the first approach.
-To our knowledge, no empirical study has analysed the relationship between skill relatedness based on workplace skills and industrial diversification, i.e., entry and exit probability, at the regional scale in a developed country.
+To our knowledge, no empirical study has analysed the relationship between skill relatedness, based on workplace skills, and industrial diversification, i.e., entry and exit probability, at the regional scale in a developed country.

-2.2 Regional Capabilities, Diversification and Skill Complexity product space.
-Their measure is based on the method of reflections (MoR), which iteratively combines two variables, products' ubiquity and countries' diversity.
+2.2 Regional Capabilities, Diversification, and Skill Complexity

+In their pioneering work, Hidalgo and Hausmann (2009) introduce a measure of economic complexity that draws valuable information from the structure of a bipartite country -product network, i.e., product space.
+Their measure is based on the method of reflections (MOR), which iteratively combines two variables: products' ubiquity and countries' diversity.
 Consequently, countries with non-ubiquitous, untradable capabilities enjoy an exclusive source of comparative advantage, thereby producing more complex and privileged goods that only a small fraction of countries can produce.
 On the contrary, countries experiencing less exclusive, ordinary capabilities produce ubiquitous goods that many countries can produce; thus, they tend to have low complexity scores.
-The economic complexity approach based on MoR has been replicated by many scholars3 using either trade data and product space or different relational networks such as knowledge space (Balland and D. Rigby, 2017), digital proximity (Rahmati et al., 2021), technological complexity (Whittle, 2019; Mewes and Broekel, 2020) and skill complexity (Caines, Hoffmann, and Kambourov, 2017; LoTurco and Maggioni, 2020; Antonietti, Cattani, et al., 2021).
+The economic complexity approach based on MOR has been replicated by many scholars3 using either trade data and product space or different relational networks, including knowledge space (Balland and Rigby, 2017), digital proximity (Rahmati et al., 2021), technological complexity (Whittle, 2019; Mewes and Broekel, 2020) and skill complexity (Caines et al., 2017; LoTurco and Maggioni, 2020; Antonietti et al., 2021).